Preparation for School

 Early learning and childcare enrolment normally takes place early February.

 You may find some of the following suggestions helpful in preparing your child for school:

 It would be helpful if your child could …

 - wear slip on indoor shoes/gym shoes

-- recognise his name – eg on his coat hook and tidy tray label eg. Andrew (small letters)
+- recognise their name – eg on their coat hook and tidy tray label

-- dress and undress himself – for P.E activities
+- dress and undress themself – for P.E activities

 - remove and hang up outdoor clothing properly